 The other founders of TMT are Duncan Copeland, who currently serves as Executive Director, and Jan Thomas Odegard, who is Board Chair.

 Following the sad passing of Gunnar in 2014 and Kjartan in 2016, the team they brought together at TMT were determined to carry on the important work and legacy, and it is in their memory and spirit that we carry out our operations today.

 TMT Founder, Gunnar Album

 Through extensive experience of working with countries in various regions of the world, particularly East and West Africa, TMT’s founders clearly saw the gap in the systematic collection and analysis of fisheries intelligence, and the need for it to be shared, particularly with those countries that did not have the experience to gather and analyze fisheries intelligence, or the resources to manage their fisheries effectively.

 Gunnar Album was a pioneer in the field of dedicated analysis and tracking of fishing vessels and their owners.
 Gunnar strongly believed in the right of mankind to have access to and benefit from the resources of the oceans, but that this right was also a responsibility that must be carefully managed for the good of all, now and future.

 Gunnar's work was instrumental in highlighting the significant gaps in available information, and his ability to build relationships and cooperation between different agencies was key to getting countries to share information and cooperate on fisheries enforcement actions.
-His support to government agencies, RFMOs and other relevant bodies directly contributed to effective enforcement actions including the arrest and prosecution of vessels and companies, Interpol Purple Notices, the exposure of forged licensing systems, and many more.
+His work with government agencies, RFMOs and other relevant bodies directly contributed to effective enforcement actions including the arrest and prosecution of vessels and companies, Interpol Purple Notices, the exposure of forged licensing systems, and many more.